 The Aurora Ipsilon is offered with a crisp italic nib that is ground to be square on the edges.
 Because of the grind, it offers a unique and toothy writing experience.
 It’s also very sensitive to the angle and rotation by your hand as you hold the pen.
 Some people love the feeling of feedback when using this pen, but it certainly isn’t for everyone.
 If you are looking for a super smooth writing experience, you may want to pass on this one.

 The benefits of using this italic nib is you can get very crisp line variation.
 The cross stroke will be thin while the down stroke will be wide, creating clear line variation in your writing.
-We offer this pen at GouletPens.com for just under $100.
+We offer this pen at GouletPens.com.

 Soft Nib: Pilot Falcon